Home

 3. Percent Format

-That is why percentage formatting is part of the workflow, even though the underlying formula stays the same.
+That is why percentage formatting is part of the workflow, even though the underlying value stays the same.
+It helps the report communicate clearly without changing the calculation.

 If the old value is 0, percent change formulas can break because you would be dividing by zero.
 That is a useful edge case to watch in real reports.